Aeroluna/LunaCoopMod/README.md

 Despite being an elite Raven, they actually end up dropping worse Auto-Turrets with lower DPS and the inability to hit air.
 Now the Railgun shoots twice as fast but the duration is reduced by half to compensate.

-- Fixed a bug where the attack range indicator for Railgun Turrets was larger than intended.
+- Fixed an issue where the attack range indicator for Railgun Turrets was larger than intended.

 Fun fact: it was using the range for the Build Railgun Turret ability rather than the weapon range.